RAVE FabriCARE's True Quality Cleaning Blog

 The critical question is this: Are you an ordinary cleaner selling a standardized product (“cleaning and pressing”) or are you an extraordinary cleaner selling a customized product (“garment care”)?

-Truth is, the primary reason these customers patronize your dry cleaner is because of price — not quality of product.
-What’s more, you’ve worsened your situation by training your customers to wait for all sorts of discounts and coupons as a “reward” for using your service.
+Truth is, the primary reason these customers patronize your dry cleaner is because of price -- not quality of product.
+What's more, you've worsened your situation by training your customers to wait for all sorts of discounts and coupons as a "reward" for using your service.

-You can easily prove that assertion by asking yourself this question: If you (a) invested in the skills, equipment and facilities necessary to produce true quality cleaning and (b) told your customers that you’ve raised prices by an average of 20% to compensate for the “improved quality”, what percentage of your active customer base would vanish within 1 to 3 months?
+You can easily prove that assertion by asking yourself this question: If you (a) invested in the technical skills, equipment and facilities necessary to produce true quality cleaning and (b) told your customers that you've raised prices by an average of 50% to compensate for the "improved quality", what percentage of your active customer base would vanish within 1 to 3 months?

-I’d bet that 50% of your active customers would disappear.
+I'd bet that 75% of your active customers would disappear.
 And, in the process, so would your business.

 Bottom line: If you’re an ordinary cleaner selling “cleaning and pressing”, you should continue to charge prices ending in 1, 3, 7 or 9.
 A few cents per garment will add to your bottom line over the course of a year.

-On the other hand, if you’re an extraordinary cleaner selling a customized product (“garment care”), your clients are, for the most part, not too concerned about price.
+On the other hand, if you're an extraordinary cleaner selling a customized product ("garment care"), your clients are, for the most part, not overly concerned about price.

-They’re far more concerned with the value you deliver: the team of skilled craftspeople you’ve assembled, the sophisticated equipment you’ve installed, the specialized facility you’ve built, the garment care processes you employ and the resultant look, feel, smell and extended life of their fine garments.
+And they understand that true quality cleaning is a function of the team of technically skilled craftspeople you've assembled, the sophisticated equipment you've installed, the specialized facility you've built, the garment care processes you employ and the resultant look, feel, smell and extended life of their fine garments.

 In other words, they’re far more concerned about true quality cleaning than price.